Tite (football manager): Flamengo

+Cruzeiro

+On 16 December 2025, Tite was announced as new head coach of Cruzeiro to replace Leonardo Jardim, signing a contract until the end of 2026.
+He had managed their rivals Atlético Mineiro 21 years earlier.
+Despite losing the season opener 2–1 at home to Pouso Alegre on 10 January, he won the 2026 Campeonato Mineiro, defeating Atlético 1–0 in the final; he equalled Telê Santana's achievement of winning a state championship in Rio de Janeiro, São Paulo, Rio Grande do Sul and Minas Gerais.
+He was sacked on 15 March of that year, after a series of poor performances and six winless matches in the league.

+Botafogo

+On 16 September 2026, Tite was announced as head coach of Botafogo, agreeing to a contract until the end of 2028.

 Personal life

 Tite is married to Rosmari and has a daughter and son Matheus Bachi, who played NCAA Division II soccer at Carson–Newman University.
 Tite is a practising Roman Catholic.

 As a youth, he studied physical education under Luiz Felipe Scolari at school.
 Like Scolari, Bacchi family immigrated from Italy.
 Scolari went on to be his mentor and then rival as a coach.
 He went on to graduate in physical education at the Pontifícia Universidade Católica de Campinas.